 Operating Companies monitor forecasts using actual data from weather stations and sensor sites.
 Further information is also collected by liaising with the weather forecaster, gritter drivers, winter patrols, the police and third parties.

 Weather stations throughout the trunk road network relay information to the Operating Companies, including temperature, wind speeds and rainfall.
 Many of the weather stations have cameras attached allowing decision makers to remotely monitor the locations.

 Operating Companies monitor and update this database of information around the clock, with any changes required to action plans being implemented, as far as is reasonably practicable, in advance of adverse conditions.

-Where it is not possible to predict adverse conditions, the Winter Service Manager has ultimate responsibility for ensuring that reactive requirements are implemented within the required timescales.
+Where it is not possible to predict adverse conditions, the Severe Weather Manager has ultimate responsibility for ensuring that reactive requirements are implemented within the required timescales.